Girlfriend of man fatally wounded in Chicago-area police shooting accuses cops of letting him die

 The officer who opened fire, identified only as a Hispanic man, was fired on Friday by Waukegan Police Chief Wayne Walles, who said in a brief statement that the officer, a five-year veteran of the department, had committed “multiple policy and procedure violations.”

+Waukegan Mayor Sam Cunningham said on Sunday that dashcam and bodycam videos of the shooting would be made public after relatives of the shooting victims have watched it.
 Officials said they are likely to release the video this week.

+The video is particularly important because the version of events given by police appears to contradict the version that Williams’ mother, Clifftina Johnson, gave after she visited her daughter in the hospital.
+Johnson has said that her daughter told her that she and Stinnette did nothing to provoke the officer before he opened fire.

+Crump on Tuesday praised Cunningham for his openness and willingness to make sure the truth of what happens comes out.